tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 #### Keep Alive

-If you have worked on the private validator system you will see that we are removing the `PingRequest` and `PingResponse` calls.
-These calls were used to create functionality which kept the connection alive.
+If you have worked on the private validator system you will see that we are removing the `PingRequest` and `PingResponse` messages.
+These messages were used to create functionality which kept the connection alive.
 With gRPC there is a [keep alive feature](https://github.com/grpc/grpc/blob/master/doc/keepalive.md) that will be added along side the integration to provide the same functionality.

 #### Metrics